blbadger/blbadger.github.io/3-body-problem.md

 {% include youtube.html id='dl198kBuKTI' %}

-Notice how these points on a stable manifold continually 'interset', ie become repelled by, unstable regions such that they elongate and gradually form a web-like mesh.
-This dynamic structure was termed a 'homoclinic tangle' by Poincare, and was later shown by Smale to imply and be implied by the horseshoe map.
+Notice how these points on a stable manifold continually intersect, or more accurately meet and become repelled by unstable regions such that they elongate and gradually form a web-like mesh.
+This dynamic structure was termed a 'homoclinic tangle' by Poincaré, and was later shown by Smale to imply and be implied by the horseshoe map.

 So in one sense, the regions of quickly- and slowly-diverging points are arranged in such a complicated and detailed fashion because they result from the continual mixing of stable (slowly diverging) and unstable (quickly diverging) regions of space.